Kerbalnut/Sanitize-PDF/README.md

 To get started, you need 2 pieces of softare.

-1. is [**GhostScript**](https://chocolatey.org/packages/Ghostscript), a command-line tool for converting PDF and PostScript files, that needs to be installed on your local system.
+1. The first is [**GhostScript**](https://chocolatey.org/packages/Ghostscript), a command-line tool for converting PDF and PostScript files, that needs to be installed on your local system.
-2. is the Batch script file [**Sanitize-PDF.bat**](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/Sanitize-PDF.bat), which you can place anywhere, on your Desktop, in your My Documents folder, etc. After **GhostScript** is installed, **Sanitize-PDF.bat** can be used to automatically call it with the necessary command-line parameters to generate several (3, at this moment) versions of that PDF document, converted with different methods to remove Active Content.
+2. The second is the Batch script file [**Sanitize-PDF.bat**](https://github.com/Kerbalnut/Sanitize-PDF/blob/master/Sanitize-PDF.bat), which you can place anywhere, on your Desktop, in your My Documents folder, etc. After **GhostScript** is installed, **Sanitize-PDF.bat** can be used to automatically call it with the necessary command-line parameters to generate several (3, at this moment) versions of that PDF document, converted with different methods to remove Active Content.

 ---